-Mario Lemieux is without doubt one of the greatest players ever to play the game of hockey.
-He ranks on most people's "Top 5" list, and many people's top 3 list.
-Based on pure talent, it is hard to argue that he is not number 1.
+Many people celebrate Mario Lemieux as the greatest player ever to play the game of hockey.
+He is almost universally on everyone's "top five" list if not "top three."
+Based on pure talent, it is hard to argue that he is not number one.

-Mario played in only 889 games as he missed many games due to his health problems.
+Mario played in only 915 games as he missed many games due to his health problems.
 In fact, he retired three times due to injury.
-Despite this he has one of the most impressive résumés in history of sport:
+Despite this he has one of the most impressive resumes in history of sport:

 * Two Conn Smythe Trophies

 Mario Lemieux was drafted in 1984 by the Pittsburgh Penguins, first overall.
 Mario had just come off of an amazing Junior year, scoring 133 goals and 149 assists, giving him the highest point total in Quebec Junior hockey ever, bettering his boyhood idol Guy Lafleur's legendary goal record.

 The Pittsburgh Penguins were the worst team in the league.
 An awful product on the ice led to empty seats in the Igloo, and serious concerns if the franchise could survive much longer in the city of Pittsburgh.
 Mario was seen as their savior.
 Little did we know then that Mario would save the franchise not once but twice.